jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/lookup/lookup.rst

 4. Fill the "Name" attribute of the field (should be unique per document).

-5. Fill the "Placeholder" attribute for this field (not mandatory, if you won't fill this field, name will be used as placeholder).
+5. Fill the "Placeholder" attribute for this field (not mandatory, if you don't fill this field, name will be used as placeholder).

 6. Select "Optional" attribute status for this field.
 If it is enabled value in the field can be left empty (note that if same value for related dictionary is enabled control will be locked in enabled state).